tomcwxyz/good-ship-local-tools/README.md

 ## Why “Sets”?

-The name came while watching surfers on Rotterdam’s man-made wave.
-The interesting thing was not really the surfing; it was the rhythm: a controlled wave arrives, somebody does one bounded thing, comes round, and does it again.
+The name came while spending a day in Rotterdam , whiling away drinking coffee and watching surfers on Rotterdam’s man-made wave.
+Repeated and controllable, rhythmical: a controlled wave arrives, you drop in and round it goes again.
 Repeatable, useful, predictable.

-That felt like the right description for these tools too.
+My mind wandered to the type of repeatable things that I and others often need.
+And so these tools were born.
 A **set** is a group of waves, a collection of tools, and a small repeatable routine.
 Sets is for the jobs you need to do again and again — inspect a file, clean a dataset, rebuild a PDF, strip metadata, compare documents — without turning each one into a new service, account or upload.

 Sets is made by **The Good Ship**.